Life is what happens to you when you’re making other plans.

 I agreed to take the part and went home with the script.
 Bob wanted me to play the lead, corporate raider Larry Garfinkle.
 Garfinkle was from the Bronx, as was I. When I lived in Manhattan, I knew a lot of Garfinkles who worked down on Wall Street.
 I knew I could play the character, but I had only two weeks to learn fifty pages of dialogue.

-I began rehearsing every day with the cast and within a week I’d felt I’d made a huge mistake.
+I began rehearsing Other People’s Money with the cast at the Bhetty Waldron Theater in downtown West Palm Beach and within a week I’d felt I’d made a huge mistake.
 There was too much to memorize and too little time to do it, but I pushed onward for two reasons: I’d never quit anything in my life, and I didn’t want to let my fellow cast members and Bob down.
 I was memorizing lines all through the dress rehearsals right up until opening night.

 I pulled it off, received a ton of praise and I will freely admit that it is the hardest thing I’ve ever done.
 The experience took me miles outside of my comfort zone and, in my book, that’s always a good thing.